UPPMAX/naiss_file_transfer_course/docs/sessions/filezilla/README.md

     Teaching goals are:

-    - Learners have practiced using the UPPMAX documentation
+    - Learners have practiced using the documentation of their HPC center
     - Learners have installed FileZilla
     - Learners have transferred files using FileZilla